Events

 In order to purchase a pass you will be required to register for an Eventive account.
 This account will allow you to save a schedule and book on to limited capacity sessions.

 There are two ticket tiers on offer to minimise financial barriers to attending, The Full Pass and Reduced Rate Pass.
-Both passes give equal access to all sessions and workshops.
-The Big Thing is a non-profit event, all income raised through pass sales will go directly back into the cost of the event and supporting others to attend.
+Both passes give equal access to all sessions and workshops over 3 days.
+The Big Thing is a non-profit event, all income raised through pass sales will go directly back into the event and support others to attend.

 The Full Pass